Hameed-Ur-Rehman25/ai-study-companian/server/README.md

 - Video generation requires `ffmpeg` to be installed on the system
 - Large PDFs may take significant time to process
 - Generated files are stored temporarily and cleaned up after download
-- Google Cloud credentials are required for Text-to-Speech functionality